honeybadger-io/honeybadger-elixir/README.md

 By default the environment variable `HONEYBADGER_API_KEY` will be used to find your API key to the Honeybadger API.
-If you would like to specify your key or any other configuration options a different way, you can do so in the `config.exs`:
+If you would like to specify your key or any other configuration options a different way, you can do so in `config.exs`:

 ```elixir
 config :honeybadger,